aspnetboilerplate/aspnetboilerplate/doc/WebSite/Email-Sending.md

         //...
     }

-(remember to add "using Abp.Configuration.Startup;" statement since ReplaceService extension method is defined in that namespace)
+(Don't forget to add the "using Abp.Configuration.Startup;" statement since the ReplaceService extension method is defined in that namespace)